razorlighzor/SQLMap-and-ML-Integration-GUI-Version/README.md

 4. Verify that modelfile/ contains: **best_random_forest_full.pkl**

 ## How to Run:
-1. Initiate the script using the bash file provided in the repository
+1. Initiate the script using the bash/Windows Batch file provided in the repository
 2. or:</br>
 a. cd GUI</br>
-b. python SQLiGUI.py/py SQLiGUIpy
+b. python SQLiGUI.py/py SQLiGUIpy/python3 SQLiGUI.py

 ## How to Use:
 ### 1. Main Window